Monday, November 30, 2009

 Qaynatma shorva - Soup with meat and vegetables

-My first ever post:) "Qaynatma shorva" is time taking, but very easy and healthy soup.
-It is very useful for people who caught a cold, flu or who is having high temperature.
+I will start my blog with the easiest recipe:) "Qaynatma shorva" is time taking, but easy to cook and healthy soup.
+It is useful for people who caught a cold, flu or who is weak because of the fever.

 Ingredients:

-500gr meat, beef or lamb preferably with some bones, as bones will give a nice taste to the soup
+500 grams of meat, beef or lamb preferably with some bones, as bones will give special taste to the soup

 2-3 onions, one peeled and sliced, the rest just peeled and cut on both sides